ltsuda/playwright-study/README.md

 [![](https://img.shields.io/badge/README-Portuguese%7CBR-blue)](https://github.com/ltsuda/playwright-study/blob/main/README-ptbr.md)

-# PROJECT STATUS
-THIS PROJECT WILL BE UPDATED AS SAUCELABS DEMO WEBSITE WAS UPDATED RECENTLY (FEB/23) AND USE THE LATEST PLAYWRIGHT TEST FEATURES

 # [Playwright Study](https://playwright.dev/)

 Repository with the purpose of learning a new E2E testing framework using Microsoft's 🎭 Playwright with Javascript